Railroad Crossing Safety Tips

 Drivers who pass vehicles when approaching a highway-rail crossing run the risk of a collision at the crossing.
 The vehicle being passed may obstruct a clear view of the tracks, or vehicle speed while passing may be too great to stop in time.

-Many drivers get trapped on the crossing, between other vehicles, and end up getting hit by a train or abandoning their car just in time to see it destroyed.
+Many vehicles get trapped on the crossing, between other vehicles, and end up getting hit by a train or are abandoned by drivers just before they're destroyed.